brunoamaral/gregory-ai/README.md

 SECRET_KEY='Yeah well, you know, that is just, like, your DJANGO SECRET_KEY, man' # you should set this manually https://docs.djangoproject.com/en/4.0/ref/settings/#secret-key
 ```

 3. **Execute** `python3 setup.py`.

-The script will check if you have all the requirements and run help you setup the containers
+The script checks if you have all the requirements and run to help you setup the containers.

 Once finished, login at <https://api.DOMAIN.TLD/admin> or wherever your reverse proxy is listening on.

-4. **Configure** your RSS Sources in the Django admin page
+4. **Configure** your RSS Sources in the Django admin page.

-5. **Setup** database maintenance tasks
+5. **Setup** database maintenance tasks.

-Gregory needs to run a series of tasks to fetch missing information and apply the machine learning algorithm.
+Gregory needs to run a series of tasks to fetch missing information before applying the machine learning algorithm.
 For that, we are using [Django-Con](https://github.com/Tivix/django-cron).
 Add the following to your crontab:

 ```cron
 */5 * * * * /usr/bin/docker exec admin ./manage.py runcrons > /root/log